zyronix/puppet-dokuwiki/README.md

 This module should: install, manage (config files), secure and offer enough functionality to run dokuwiki in production.

 Limitations:
-  * Tested and developed for Debian 9 (plans are to support more OSses).
+  * Tested and developed for Debian 9 (there are plans to support more OSses).
-  * By default it uses apache as a webserver, but this can be disabled
+  * By default it uses apache as a webserver, but this can be disabled.

-If you are missing any feature in this module, please open an issue or write a pull request.
+If you are missing any features in this module, please open an issue or write a pull request.

 ## Setup
 ### What dokuwiki affects